Tejas-H5/MacroRunner/README.md

 <details>
 <summary>
-    <code class="Language-typescript"> SetInterval(callback, milliseconds) -> NodeJS.Timeout,SetTimeout(callback, milliseconds) -> NodeJS.Timeout,ClearInterval(timeout: NodeJS.Timeout),ClearTimeout(timeout: NodeJS.Timeout),</code></p>
+    <code class="Language-typescript"> SetInterval(callback, milliseconds) -> NodeJS.Timeout, SetTimeout(callback, milliseconds) -> NodeJS.Timeout, ClearInterval(timeout: NodeJS.Timeout), ClearTimeout(timeout: NodeJS.Timeout),</code></p>

 </summary>

-> These are wrappers for the normal javascript methods that allow the extension to keep track of the TimerIDs so that it can await them.Doing this allows errors in these methods to be correctly displayed as error messages and not be silently ignored.
+> These are wrappers for the normal javascript methods that allow the extension to keep track of the TimerIDs so that it can await them.
+Doing this allows errors in these methods to be correctly displayed as error messages and not be silently ignored.

 </details>